 What To Do Next

-Now that we’ve established what a keyword is, what do you do next?
+Now that we’ve established what is a keyword, what do you do next?

 Well the first thing to remember is that you are more of an expert in your business than you give yourself credit for.